 Early History of the Gaisforde family

 This web page shows only a small excerpt of our Gaisforde research.
-Another 115 words (8 lines of text) are included under the topic Early Gaisforde History in all our PDF Extended History products and printed products wherever possible.
+Another 115 words (8 lines of text) covering the years 1624, 1599, 1601 and 1610 are included under the topic Early Gaisforde History in all our PDF Extended History products and printed products wherever possible.

 Gaisforde Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Gaisforde have been found, including Gainsford, Gaynesford, Gainford, Gaynsford, Ganesford and many more.

 Early Notables of the Gaisforde family (pre 1700)

 Migration of the Gaisforde family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Gaisforde, or a variant listed above: Mathias Gainsford who settled in Maryland in 1774 and Arthur Gainsford, who settled in Pennsylvania in 1876.